Two-dimensional Dirac fermions in a mass superlattice: Introduction

 It is well known that the band structure of solids can be modified in a controllable way by means of superlattice potentials.
 For instance, the use of electrostatic superlattice potentials has been suggested as versatile and tunable tool for creating emergent Dirac fermions with anisotropic dispersion in 2D graphene monolayers \cite{park2008,park2008b,Isacsson2008,Barbier2010,Ponomarenko2013, Forsythe2018,Li2021c} or in few-layer black phosphorus devices \cite{Li2017a}.
 Similarly, moir{\'e} superlattice effects can induce a spectacular restructuring of the band structure in twisted bilayer graphene \cite{Ledwith2021}, layered van der Waals materials \cite{Ideue2021}, and topological insulators (TIs) \cite{Cano2021}, including the formation of topologically nontrivial and nearly flat bands with strong correlation effects \cite{Andrei2020}.
 Apart from the mostly considered case of electrostatic superlattices, interesting modifications of the band structure have also been predicted for magnetic superlattices and for periodic modulations of the spin-orbit coupling, see, e.g., Refs.~\cite{DellAnna2009,Tan2010,DellAnna2011,Lenz2011} for the case of graphene monolayers.

 In the present work, we focus on yet another superlattice type which can be realized in 2D Dirac materials, e.g., in graphene monolayers \cite{GrapheneReview2009} or the surface states of TIs \cite{Hasan2010,Shen2017}.
 We study the effects of a one-dimensional (1D) \emph{mass superlattice} $M(x)$, which periodically alternates between regions of positive and negative mass.
 (The mass term is assumed homogeneous along the $y$-direction, with the 2D material in the $xy$-plane.)
 For the graphene case, such a mass profile could arise from a sublattice-dependent potential due to substrate or strain effects \cite{GrapheneReview2009}.
 For TI surface states, it could (approximately) be generated by the exchange field of an array of magnetic stripes with alternating magnetization direction.

-It is well known that a single mass kink binds a fermionic zero mode by the Jackiw-Rebbi mechanism \cite{JackiwRebbi1976,Jackiw1981,Semenoff2008}, see Sec.~\ref{sec2b} below.
+It is well known that a single mass kink binds a fermionic zero mode by the Jackiw-Rebbi mechanism \cite{JackiwRebbi1976,Jackiw1981,Semenoff2008}.
 This zero mode is unidirectional (``chiral'') and propagates with the Fermi velocity $v_{\rm F}$ either in the positive or negative $y$-direction while being exponentially localized near the mass kink along the $x$-direction.
+In general terms, a sign change of the mass for 2D Dirac fermions corresponds to a transition between two topological Chern insulators with a different Chern number \cite{QAHreview}.
+By the bulk-boundary correspondence, zero-mass lines at the interfaces then harbor chiral zero modes.
 For the TI realization, experimental evidence for such chiral zero modes has been reported in Refs.~\cite{yasuda2017,Rosen2017}.
 In Bernal-stacked bilayer graphene devices, in the presence of either interlayer bias voltage kinks, tilt boundaries, or in folded geometries, one expects topological valley-momentum-locked zero-line modes \cite{Martin2008,Qiao2014} that closely resemble the above chiral zero mode \cite{Yao2009,Bi2015}.
 We refer the reader to Ref.~\cite{Wang2021a} for a recent survey, including a summary of the experimental evidence for zero-line modes in bilayer graphene.
 In particular, such modes have been identified by scanning tunneling microscopy (STM) \cite{Yin2016}.
 Similar zero-line modes also appear in the helical network description of minimally twisted bilayer graphene \cite{Prada2012}.
 More generally, depending on the symmetries of the problem, 1D zero-line modes can also appear near line defects such as dislocations \cite{Ran2009,Teo2010}.